 The ultimate test for functionality though, is whether you struggle to do what you need to from the back of your Ute.
 Things like drawer systems, fridge slides, running water, access to storage, a table and so forth will make or break your setup, and I’m a big believer in having an idea of how you are going to set your canopy up before you purchase it.

 There are thousands of amazing ideas online for every type of setup, and your choices are just about unlimited.
 Your fit out though, needs to be practical and suit what you want out of your vehicle.
 This is ours below, with a kitchen on one side, and storage area on the other.
+We went down the DIY canopy fit out, but there’s plenty of off the shelf options too.

 Everyone uses their vehicles differently.
 Some people never leave the bitumen and just need to carry some gear around out of the rain, and that gives you much more choice in terms of suitable canopies.
 However, if you regularly tackle terribly corrugated roads, nasty 4WD tracks and endless bull dust you require a different level of durability.